samerlahoud/tutorial-lpwan-iot/ICT-18/perf-evaluation.md

 - We take $G = N \lambda(s) T_a(l,s)$, where $\lambda(s)$ is the packet generation rate of each end-device, and $T_a(l,s)$ the time to transmit a packet of $l$ bytes
 - We assume that a packet is successfully received by one gateway if the corresponding received signal power is higher than the maximum interferer
     - We consider an additional margin of $\Delta$ dB ($\Delta$ equals 3 dB or 6 dB in practice)
-- The probability of successful reception of one packet when $n$ collisions occur is denoted by $P_{cap}(n,\Delta)$
+- The probability of successful transmission of one packet when $n$ collisions occur is denoted by $P_{cap}(n,\Delta)$
 - The normalized throughput of the LoRaWAN network is given by:
 $$S = G\exp(-2G) (1+\sum_{n=2}^{N} \frac{(2G)^n}{n!} (1-(1-P_{cap}(n,\Delta))^r))$$

-### Received Packets with Multiple Gateways and Capture Effect
+### Successful Transmissions with Capture Effect
-- The number of received packets per hour per end-device increases from 38 to 52 when considering the capture effect with one gateway, and reaches 84 with 4 gateways
+- For 100 end-devices, the number of successful transmissions per hour per end-device increases from 38 to 52 when considering the capture effect with one gateway, and reaches 84 with 4 gateways
 \begin{figure}
 	\centering
   \includegraphics[scale=0.4]{./images/capture-effect-aloha.eps}